ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         This PMU can not distinguish GPU A1 and A2 memory and always count both.

+    * Socket A PCIE BAR:

+      - PCIE-TGT PMU:

+        This PMU also counts traffic to CXLMEM.
+It can not distinguish CXLMEM vs PCIE BAR.
+It does not have source filter and counts traffic from any source.

     * Any CXLMEM of Socket A:

       - UCF PMU: source filter = src_loc_cpu, destination filter = dst_loc_other
+      - PCIE-TGT PMU:

+        Unlike UCF PMU, PCIE-TGT PMU can filter the destination based on root port or BAR address range.
+This PMU also counts traffic to PCIE BAR.
+It can not distinguish CXLMEM vs PCIE BAR.
+It does not have source filter and counts traffic from any source.

     * Any memory of Socket B: